Jeffys/inventory_movement_report/README.md

 Navigate to the Sales Analysis report to view the new metrics.

 ## Usage
-Once installed, the new metrics will be available in the Sales Analysis report.
-Use the filters and grouping options to analyze the data as needed.
+Once installed, the new smart button will be available in the Inventory Products.
+Click the smart button to view the Inventory Movement Report.

 ## Compatibility
 Odoo version: 16.0